beginner-android-projects/ContactsApp/README.md

 ## About
 It simply loads **Contacts** data from API and stores it in persistence storage (i.e. Room Database).
 Contacts will be always loaded from local database.
 Remote data (from API) and Local data is always synchronized.
-Used the Modern Android development tools - (Kotlin, Coroutines, Flow, Hilt, Architecture Components, MVVM, Room, Retrofit, Moshi, Material Components).
+Used the Modern Android development tools - (Kotlin, Coroutines, Flow, Hilt, Architecture Components, MVVM, Room, Retrofit, Material Components).

 - This makes it offline capable.
 - Clean and Simple Material UI.